nabeelkhan/Data-Science-Journey/README.md

 A large part of [data science](https://github.com/nabeelkhan/Data-Science-Journey/blob/main/What%20is%20Data%20Science%20and%20Machine%20Learning.md) involves the use of [machine learning](https://github.com/nabeelkhan/Data-Science-Journey/blob/main/What%20is%20Data%20Science%20and%20Machine%20Learning.md) to build predictive models.
 When formulating a plan for predictive modeling, you should start by considering your stakeholder's needs.
 A perfect model will be useless if it doesn't solve a relevant problem.
 Planning a strategy around business needs ensures that a successful model will lead to actionable insights.

+# Predictive Modeling and Data Analytics
+Of the four types of data analytics, predictive modeling is most closely related to the predictive analytics category.
+The fur types of data analytics are:
+- Descriptive Analytics: Descriptive analytics describes the data.
+For example, a software-as-a-service (SaaS) company sold 2,000 licenses in Q2 and 1,000 licenses in Q1.
+Descriptive analytics answers the question of how many licenses were sold in Q1 vs. Q2.
+- Diagnostic Analytics: Diagnostic analytics is the why behind descriptive analytics.
+To use the previous example, diagnostic analytics takes data a step further.
+A data analyst can drill down into quarterly software license sales and determine sales and marketing efforts within each region to reference them against sales growth.
+They could also see if a sales increase was a result of high-performing salespeople or rising interest within a certain industry.
+- Predictive Analytics: Predictive analytics utilizes techniques such as machine learning and data mining to predict what might happen next.
+It can never predict the future, but it can look at existing data and determine a likely outcome.
+Data analysts can build predictive models once they have enough data to make predicted outcomes.
+Predictive analytics differs from data mining because the latter focuses on discovery of the hidden relationships between variables, whereas the former applies a model to determine likely outcomes.
+A SaaS company could model historical sales data against marketing expenditures across each region to create a prediction model for future revenue based on marketing spend.
+- Prescriptive Analytics: Prescriptive analytics takes the final step and offers a recommendation based on a predicted outcome.
+Once a predictive model is in place, it can recommend actions based on historical data, external data sources, and machine learning algorithms.

 ## Basic Syntax

 These are the elements outlined in John Gruber’s original design document.
 All Markdown applications support these elements.